TonyFlury/QuoraChallenge/docs/Developer Guide/testdata.rst

 .. note::
     It is currently impossible to pass values which derive from a library that needs to be imported.
-This limitation might be removed in a future updated.
+This limitation might be removed in a future update.

 .. _return_detail: